Secularism in Israel: Policies controlled by religious leaders

 Matrimonial law is based on the millet or confessional community system which had been employed in the Ottoman Empire, including what is now Israel, was not modified during the British Mandate of the region, and remains in force in the State of Israel.

 Israel recognizes only marriages under the faiths of Jewish, Muslim, and Druze communities, and ten specified denominations of Christianity.
 Marriages in each community are under the jurisdiction of their own religious authorities.
 The religious authority for Jewish marriages performed in Israel is the Chief Rabbinate of Israel and the Rabbinical courts.
 The Israeli Interior Ministry registers marriages on presentation of the required documentation.
 Israel's religious authorities — the only entities authorized to perform weddings in Israel — do not marry couples where both partners do not have the same religion; the only way for people of different (or no) faith to marry is by converting to the same religion.
 However, civil, interfaith, and same-sex marriages entered into abroad are recognized by the state; as a consequence Israeli residents not permitted to marry in Israel sometimes marry overseas, often in nearby Cyprus, or are married on Israeli soil via videotelephony by an officiant from overseas if such solemnization is legal in the officiant's home country.
+Civil unions are also available within Israel for opposite-sex couples without any religion.